-Not long ago, we heard about a product that sounded really cool – Soarigami could be attached to an armrest on a plane, in a theater, in a stadium, etc., and turn a single armrest into a double one.
+A while back, we heard about a product that sounded really cool – Soarigami could be attached to an armrest on a plane, in a theater, in a stadium, etc., and turn a single armrest into a double one.
 What a convenient little gadget, huh?
-Soarigami sounded impressive enough that I bought one and we’ve just had our first experience with it.
+Soarigami sounded impressive enough that I bought one.
 Here’s what we thought of it.

 The Soarigami package came, as you can see, in a padded envelope (which was inside an Amazon box and air pillows for protection), along with a safety card with directions on how to use it.
 The directions were pretty simple:

 - Invite your neighbor and/or travel companion to share.

 - open the device so it looks like a paper airplane.

 - Use the winglets on the underside to clip onto any existing armrest.

 - Loosen or tighten the screws to secure.

 - Place arm on device and enjoy.
 You’re welcome.